fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-The signal to the controller.
+The input signal to the controller.

 </dd>
 </dl>